Next steps for admitted students

 Make sure you’ve completed, signed, and submitted any KU contracts, including letters of acceptance, teaching or research assistant contracts, and any other paperwork required by your department.
 For more information about contracts and other required paperwork, contact your academic department.

 Orientation is designed to give you the tools and connections you'll need to be successful at KU.
-While we’re currently unable to host in-person Orientation events, you’ll still have the opportunity to meet other new graduate students and learn about life at KU through virtual Zoom sessions and online materials.
+You’ll still have the opportunity to meet other new graduate students and learn about life at KU.

 When you arrive on campus